Danc2050/springer-textbooks/README.md

 This is a webscraper to download the FREE Springer textbooks from the [Springer website](https://docs.google.com/spreadsheets/d/1JG1J1pynfh0NLWVsDX8Y9MhJoHSVoQX95IrU9uv4Qnw/edit#gid=1612330180).
 These textbooks are available until July.

-This program differs from other projects
+This program differs from other projects.
+Namely, that it does not download the `.epub` extensions -- only the PDF.
+It also is a webscraper, unlike the leading popular Python port of this type of program which downloads the scripts based on their url.

 # To Run the program